Grumpyface Studios: Steven Universe: Unleash the Light

 Unleash the Light is the third game in the Steven Universe "Light Series", directly following Save the Light, released on November 27, 2019, for Apple Arcade.
 The game was later released on Nintendo Switch, Xbox One, Xbox Series X/S, PlayStation 4, and PC through Steam on February 19, 2021.

 Teeny Titans

 Released on 22 June 2016 (June 22, 2016).
 Last updated on 25 March 2020 (March 25, 2020).

 A game based on the Teen Titans Go! animated series.
-It follows the main character, Robin, as he seeks to be the best figure fighter in Jump City (a fictional city in the DC universe [DCU]).
-A new craze has swept through Jump City, home to some DC universe's most noteworthy heroes (including the Justice League and the titular Teen Titans).
+It follows the main character, Robin, as he seeks to be the best figure fighter in Jump City.
+A new craze has swept through Jump City, home to some of the DC universe's most noteworthy heroes (including the Justice League and the titular Teen Titans).
 A new toyline of action figures that can "come to life" on a computer screen, much like the real world "Toys to Life" video game trend.
-Also, a follow-up sequel was released in 2018 to tie in with the Teen Titans Go!
-To the Movies animated movie.
+A follow-up sequel was released in 2018 to tie in with the film Teen Titans Go!
+To the Movies.